R.J. Ellis (University of Chichester)

 So: apologies, but as a researcher I feel obliged to pass this tale on.
 I have only very recently acquired this information.
 And I do not intend to follow it up.
 It anyway seems to be a dead end.
 Once upon a time …

-At the same time that I was organising a small exhibition (with others) on the Beats in a small gallery in Chichester during the late Winter of 2023 and the early Spring of 2024, another section of the gallery was arranging to exhibit photographs by a local photographer, Christopher Newberry.
-He heard about this exhibition, and contacted the gallery director, asking to be linked up with us.
+I was organising a small exhibition (with others) on the Beats in a small gallery in Chichester during the late Winter of 2023 and the early Spring of 2024 at the same time as another section of the gallery was arranging to exhibit photographs by a local photographer, Christopher Newberry.
+He heard about this Beats exhibition, and contacted the gallery director, asking to be linked up with us.

 He explained that his father and mother knew Burroughs, who, he says, they called “‘Wild Bill’ William Burroughs”.
 This association arose, according to Newberry, because, as he went on to explain, though Burroughs and his father were not “good friends”, they “both attended Mexico City College – now Universidad de las Américas.”